 Veterans have influenced the lives of every American, whether directly or indirectly.
 This post is to extend my gratefulness to those who have served and will serve.
 I thought it would be interesting to ask the veterans and servicemen that I know what they learned from having been in the service.

 Some of the answers are humorous, some are more serious.
 They all are honest answers.
 The question inspired many stories, which were quite entertaining to hear.
-The answers may serve as a useful piece of advice for joining the military or perhaps will inspire.
+The answers may serve as a useful piece of advice for those enlisting in the military or perhaps will inspire.

 Lessons From the Military